Aspire Budgeting

 It works on any income

 Not a tracker.
+Not an app.
 A system.

 Copy the free template